Deltares/imod-python/docs/installation.rst

   pip install imod

-Given the long list of complex dependencies for imod, installing with ``pip`` generally only result in a succesful install if all dependencies are already present in the conda environment (especially on Windows).
+Unlike installing with conda or mamba, installing with pip will not install all optional dependencies.
+This results in a far smaller installation, but it means that not all functionality is directly available.

 Refer to :doc:`../faq/python` in the FAQ section for background information on ``mamba``, ``conda``, and ``pip``.